I am a computer scientist with Johns Hopkins University

 Finland, pp. 159-166, 2002.

-More complete lists of my scholarly publications are available here or from Google Scholar.
+More detailed lists of my scholarly publications are available here or from Google Scholar.

-Since 1996 I have taught as an adjunct faculty member in the
+I teach as an adjunct faculty member in the

 Johns Hopkins University's